Lixhr/HackTheBox/PWN/easy/bad_grades/README.md

                 __stack_chk_fail();
             return;
         }
-All the grades are stored in dbl_array[33], but no validations are made on the user input.
+All the grades are stored in dbl_array[33], but there is no input validation.

-It obviously leads to a stack buffer overflow.
+This obviously leads to a stack buffer overflow.
 Let's try to override the buffer with 34 entries

   ![CANARY](https://github.com/Lixhr/HackTheBox/blob/main/PWN/easy/bad_grades/attachments/canary.png?raw=true)

 Here is our stack canary, just after our array.
-And now?
+So what now?
 &nbsp;
 ## Bypassing canary

-I first tried to bruteforce the canary's value, but it took long time.
+I first tried to bruteforce the canary's value, but it was taking too long.
-It was frustrating to wait before every try of my exploit.

-I finally found a way to make scanf a "ghost" read, by justt passing a ".".
+I finally found a way to make scanf a "ghost" read, by just passing a ".".
-There is no integer, nor decimal.
-Nothing is written and our canary is still here.
+This means that no integer or decimal value is written, and our canary remains intact.

 - https://ir0nstone.gitbook.io/notes/misc/scanf-bypasses
 &nbsp;
 ## Finding the rip offset

 We can write arbitrary data on the stack.
-We now want to override rip value with our beautiful "AAAAAAAA"
+We now want to override rip value with our "AAAAAAAA"

 But, we first need to convert our address to its float representation: